AiconNetworks/aicons/aicons/bayesbrainGPT/state_representation/state_factors.md

 1. **Always Define Relationships**

-   - Every factor should have explicit relationships
+   - Every factor must have a `relationships` dictionary
-   - Root factors should have empty relationships
+   - Root factors should have empty `depends_on` list
-   - Dependent factors must specify their parents
+   - Dependent factors must specify their parent factors

 2. **Create in Correct Order**